mcneel/computeclient_js/docs/NurbsSurface.rst

    :param rhino3dm.Surface surface1: The second surface.
    :param bool multiple: (default False) If True, all parameters are expected as lists of equal length and input will be batch processed

-   :return: True if successsful, False on failure.
+   :return: True if successful, False on failure.
    :rtype: bool
 .. js:function:: RhinoCompute.NurbsSurface.createFromPoints(points, uCount, vCount, uDegree, vDegree, multiple=false)